-The ITIL Lifecycle: Service Strategy is a free-standing qualification, but is also part of the ITIL Intermediate Lifecycle stream and one of the modules that leads to ITIL Expert Certification.
+The ITIL Lifecycle: Service Transition is a free-standing qualification, but is also part of the ITIL Intermediate Lifecycle stream and one of the modules that leads to ITIL Expert Certification.

 ALC offers the full range of ITIL Intermediate certificate courses - Capability, Lifecycle and Managing Across the Lifecycle.